• 10,660 Reviews

 https://www.gardenersworld.com/how-to/diy/making-a-hedgehog-feeding-station/

-A Guide to Buying a Hedgehog Feeding Station.
+A Guide to Buying a Hedgehog Feeding Station

 If you're not a DIY kind of person, you might just want to buy a hedgehog feeding station.

 There are plenty on the market to choose from.
+Check out the best hedgehog houses and how to choose one.

 Here are our top tips for choosing the right feeding station for your hedgehogs.